 How DoIP enables Remote Vehicle Diagnostics?

 DoIP getaway enables remote vehicle diagnostics capabilities in all ECUs connected to it.
-It saves the cost and the effort of integrating DoIP protocol stack in every ECU separately.
+It saves the cost and the effort of integrating DoIP protocol stack in every electronic control unit for car separately.

 Diagnostic tester tool is being used, as it sends diagnostic requests to the vehicle through the ethernet and it receives a diagnostic response back.

 The difference between UDS on IP and UDS on CAN